 A blistering sprinter whose explosive finish earned him two Olympic medals in Beijing, cementing his place among America's fastest.

-Walter Dix emerged from the Florida State University track program as a powerhouse with a killer instinct in the final meters.
-Known for his explosive closing speed, he turned professional after a decorated collegiate career and immediately challenged the world's best.
-At the 2008 Beijing Olympics, he seized the moment, battling to bronze in the 100 meters and a silver in the 200 meters, becoming the most decorated U.S. track athlete of those Games.
-His personal best of 19.53 seconds in the 200m, set in 2011, still ranks among the fastest times ever recorded.
-While injuries later hampered his career, Dix's peak was marked by thrilling, come-from-behind races that showcased pure, unadulterated speed under pressure.
+Walter Dix ran track at Florida State University, where his explosive closing speed made him a powerhouse.
+After a decorated collegiate career, he turned professional and challenged the world's best.
+At the 2008 Beijing Olympics, he won bronze in the 100 meters and silver in the 200 meters, becoming the most decorated U.S. track athlete of those Games.
+His personal best of 19.53 seconds in the 200m, set in 2011, ranks among the fastest times ever recorded.
+Injuries later hampered his career, but his peak featured thrilling, come-from-behind races that showcased pure speed under pressure.

 1981–1996